 It’s no real surprise that the top site for content marketing on the internet has an absolutely terrific 404 page.
 Not only do you get a classy image of Paul Newman but you get some free training too.
 I am assuming without the hard-boiled eggs.

 Sprout Social take you one step beyond with their interstellar message.
 E.T. phone home…fortunately, that’s where it takes you too: back safely to the homepage.

-You don’t have to be a daredevil to have a kingpin of a 404 page…as Marvel proves beyond a doubt with their current page.
+You don’t have to be a daredevil to have a kingpin of a 404 page…as Marvel proves beyond a doubt.

 You are not alone.
-Medium never miss a chance to showcase their best content and their 404 page is no exception.
+Medium never misses a chance to showcase their best content and their 404 page is no exception.

 (Psst – Are you on Medium?
 You can follow me on Medium here)

 Exploding Topics 404 page is clever and to the point.
 They lay it all on the table with a topic that pops up when you’ve stumbled upon their error page, turning frustration into education.
 Boom!

 Yikes!
 Sealed with a GIF and nicely signposted for more digital marketing resources.
 Tara-Tamiko’s 404 page will ensure your search does not turn into a scary horror movie.